 This is just as well considering that the third type of check – a fingerprint-based check by FBI records – is not, in this author’s opinion the panacea that many believe it to be.
-Name-based checks, when done using multiple identifiers, can be more accurate.
+Name-based checks, when done using multiple identifiers, can be more comprehensive.
 Moreover, information in the FBI’s database is limited and does not always contain final disposition information.
 But fingerprint-based checks and the FBI are for another article.
 In the meantime, what are steps that long-term-care facilities and providers can take to protect themselves, their workforce and their patients.
 It is important to note that the guidance provided in this article is applicable across-the-board, to all employers in the United States who conduct background checks and not limited to long-term-care facilities and providers.

 Regardless of whether a facility or organization is mandated to conduct certain background checks on employees, or is conducting such checks for due diligence purposes, it is important to understand the basics behind ensuring a legally compliant background screening program.
 The following bullet points will address the basics and some key elements of a complaint background screening program.